tomasherceg/dotvvm-docs/Controls/businesspack/TreeView/sample5/sample.md

 ## Sample 5: Icons

-The `ExpandIconCssClass` and `CollapseIconCssClass` properties can be used to customize the icons used by the control.
+The icons used by the control can be customized using the following inner elements:

-The default values are `fa fa-caret-right` and `fa fa-caret-up` respectively (FontAwesome).
+* `ExpandIcon` represents an icon of toggle button that expand data.
+The default is `Plus` icon.

+* `CollapseIcon` represents an icon of toggle button that collapse data.
+The default is `Minus` icon.

+See the [Icon](/docs/controls/businesspack/Icon/{branch}) documentation to find about using other icon packs.